 A no-excuses SUV benefits from pedigree

 Lincoln's latest entry in this high-stakes game is the redesigned MKX, a midsized SUV related to the Ford Edge.
 The previous MKX, a kin of the disappointing last-generation Ford Edge, was a luxury poseur.
 But the 2016 Lincoln MKX has a solid foundation on which to build-the impressive, second-generation Edge.
-We got to drive a 2016 Lincoln MKX, rented from Ford for a couple weeks, and it made a good first impression with its high levels of sophistication, comfort, luxury, and athleticism.
+The 2016 Lincoln MKX brings high levels of sophistication, comfort, luxury, and athleticism.

 Fresh to the market, the 2016 Lincoln MKX offers either a traditional 3.7-liter V6 or a smaller, turbocharged 2.7-liter V6.
 As before, front- and all-wheel drive versions are available.
 Prices start at $38,100 and go up to $55,990 for the super-lux Black Label trim that we sampled.
 It is expected that the most popular configuration will be the Reserve trim line, which with typical options lands in the mid $50,000s.